awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 discuss two such applications: natural gradient descent and data privacy.

-**Natural gradient descent.** Fisher information is used to compute the natural gradient used for numerical optimization.
-Natural gradient descenti[^natural_gradient] is not commonly used directly in deep learning problems due to computational difficulties, but it motivates some more common optimization methods algorithms.
+**Natural gradient descent.** Fisher information is used to compute the natural gradient used in numerical optimization.
+Natural gradient descent[^natural_gradient] is not commonly used directly in large machine-learning problems due to computational difficulties, but it motivates some more commonly used optimization methods.

 One way to view standard gradient descent is that it searches for the best update within a small region around the current parameters.
 This region is